eighty20results/e20r-mailchimp-for-membership-plugins/readme.txt

 == Description ==

-Specify the subscripiton list(s) for your site's WordPress Users and Member plugin users.
+Specify the subscription list(s) for your site's WordPress Users and Member plugin users.
 If a supported membership plugin is installed, you can specify additional list settings by either the membership level or the product category purchased.

 The plugin has a setting to require/not require MailChimp's double opt-in, as well as a setting to change interests and merge tags for members on level change.
 This allows you to automatically resegment your users based on membership level or custom merge tag data.
 This plugin does _not_ unsubscribe users from MailChimp lists _unless_ it's been explicitly configured to do so.

 We do not recommend using multiple lists for different membership levels.
-Instead, this plugin uses a single list for all members with segmnentation managed through Groups/ Interests, and merge tag values.
+Instead, this plugin uses a single list for all members with segmentation managed through Groups/ Interests, and merge tag values.

 == Installation ==
 This plugin works with and without a member plugin installed.